Ruzena Bajcsy: Early life

 Bajcsy was born on 28 May 1933 in Bratislava, Czechoslovakia (in today's Slovakia) to a Jewish family.
-Although her family was initially spared from Nazi concentration camps due to her father's work as a civil engineer, most of her adult relatives were killed by the Nazis in late 1944.
+Although her family was initially spared from Nazi concentration camp due to her father's work as a civil engineer, most of her adult relatives were killed by the Nazis in late 1944.
 Bajcsy and her sister, the only survivors in the immediate family, were supported as war orphans by the Red Cross; Bajcsy was later raised in orphanages and in foster care.

-Her experiences during and after World War II deeply influenced her resilience and determination.
-Living under Communist rule in Czechoslovakia presented additional challenges, as access to higher education and professional opportunities was often dictated by political affiliations.
-A strong student in mathematics, she was drawn to its logical structure and problem-solving nature.
-However, she chose to study electrical engineering at Slovak University of Technology, as pursuing a career in mathematics at the time primarily led to teaching positions, which required a commitment to Marxist–Leninist ideology that she was unwilling to provide.
+A strong student in mathematics, she has said that she chose instead to study electrical engineering as a university student at Slovak University of Technology because the career prospects for mathematics students at the time led to teaching, which in Communist Eastern Europe required a commitment to Marxist-Leninist ideology that she was unwilling to provide.

-Despite systemic barriers, Bajcsy excelled in her studies, navigating both gender biases in STEM fields and political pressures.
-She became increasingly interested in the challenge of making machines perceive and interpret their surroundings, a problem that had profound implications for fields ranging from robotics to medical imaging.
-At the time, early computer vision systems struggled with rigid, passive image processing methods, making them ineffective for real-world applications.
-Bajcsy recognized that human perception was inherently active, meaning people move, adjust their viewpoints, and interact with their environments to better understand them.
-She sought to translate this concept into computing by developing active perception, a framework where machines could change their viewpoints, adjust their sensors, and interact with objects dynamically to improve their understanding.

 Education

 She obtained Master's and Ph.D. degrees in electrical engineering from Slovak Technical University in 1957 and 1967, and an additional Ph.D. in computer science in 1972 from Stanford University.
 Her thesis was "Computer Identification of Textured Visual Scenes", and her advisor was John McCarthy.

 In 2001, she received an honorary doctorate from the University of Ljubljana in Slovenia.
 From 2003 to 2005, she was a member of the President's Information Technology Advisory Committee.
 The November 2002 issue of Discover named her to its list of the 50 most important women in science.
 In 2012, she received honorary doctorate degrees from the University of Pennsylvania and KTH, The Royal Institute of Technology in Sweden.